SamuelSwartzberg/flashcardifying_text_temp/ling.md

 A honorific is a grammatical feature that encodes social relationships.
 Honorifics may encode formality, social distance, politeness, humillity, deference, or respect, depending on the language.
-Honorifics may be encoded via a variety of linguistic devices.
+Honorifics may be realized via a variety of linguistic devices.

 #### T-V

-The T-V distinction is a honorific distinction encoded in pronouns.
+The T-V distinction (wide) is a honorific distinction realized in pronouns.
-The T-V distinction is sometimes understood more narrowly as a honorific distinction encoded in two different second-person pronouns.
+The T-V distinction (narrow) is a honorific distinction realized in two different second-person pronouns.
 The T-V distinction is common in many Indo-European languages, but not english.
 The name T-V distinction comes from latin tu/vos.

 ### polarity

-Polarity is a grammatical feature that encodes the difference between validity/truth/confirmation (positive polarity) and falsity/denial (negative polarity).
+Polarity is a grammatical feature that encodes the difference between positive and negative polarity.
+Positive polarity may correspond to validity/truth/confirmation and negative polarity may corespond to falsity/denial.
 Positive polarity = affirmation
 Negative polarity = negation